tisnik/slides/docs/go_performance.md

 * Array in Go
     - passed by value (COPY!)
-    - not the case in Java
+    - not the case in C/Java/Python
     - semantic is totally different

 ---